jkhazri/OC-java-demo/README.md

 kubectl get pods
 kubectl get svc
 ```
-kubectl get svc command gives you the services of the java application
+kubectl get svc command gives you the services of the java application.
+Here an example of what this command may givbe you in return:

 ```
 NAME               TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE